-8. New!
-Added April 2022
+Question Response 8.
 Subsection 13.2(4.1) includes minimum frequency requirements for KYC updates.
 While paragraph 13.2(4.1)(b) deals with KYC update requirements that are tied to EMDs making a trade or recommending a trade to a client, paragraph 13.2(4.1)(c) states that "in any other case" KYC information must be updated once every 36 months.
 Please clarify if or how this requirement applies to EMDs that have an ongoing client-registrant relationship.
+We remind registrants of their obligation under subsection 13.2(4) to take reasonable steps to keep a client's KYC information current, including updating the information within a reasonable time after the registrant becomes aware of a significant change in the client's KYC information.
+In order to meet their obligations under subsection 13.2(4), registrants should, when interacting with a client after December 31, 2021, use their professional judgement, given the circumstances of that interaction, to determine if they need to inquire whether there have been any significant changes to the client's circumstances.
+If the client indicates that there has been a significant change to their circumstances, we expect the registrant to update the client's KYC information as required under the CFR KYC provisions.
 In paragraph.13.2(4.1)(b) there is no distinction between an EMD that has a transactional or an ongoing relationship with a client.
 An EMD must always ensure that the KYC information that it has for a client is no more than 12 months old before making a trade for, or recommending a trade to, a client.
-As noted in the Companion Policy, this requirement extends to circumstances where an EMD that is also registered in another dealer registration category recommends or trades in an exempt security.
+As noted in the Policy Statement, this requirement extends to circumstances where an EMD that is also registered in another dealer registration category recommends or trades in an exempt security.
 However, it should be noted that unless the EMD is also registered in another dealer category or as an adviser, it would not be subject to the further requirement in paragraph.13.2(4.1)(c) to review a client's KYC information no less frequently than every 36 months.

-See also our response to question 61.

-Know Your Product (KYP) - s.
-13.2.1

-9. Can a firm that manages mutual funds using internal portfolio managers rely on registered portfolio managers to perform their KYP responsibilities?

-Language has been included in the CP to provide flexibility for registered firms to establish KYP processes that work for their business models, provided all of the KYP requirements set out in Regulation 31-103 are met.
+See also our response to question 62.
+Know Y Your Product (KYP) - s.
+13.2.1 9.
+Can a firm that manages mutual funds using internal portfolio managers rely on registered portfolio managers to perform their KYP responsibilities?
+Language has been included in the Policy Statement to provide flexibility for registered firms to establish KYP processes that work for their business models, provided all of the KYP requirements set out in Regulation 31-103 are met.
 Therefore, in the scenario presented, if the firm would like to use advising representatives at the portfolio managers to perform certain of the KYP functions set out as firm requirements under subsection 13.2.1(1), the firm would have to establish and oversee a KYP process that identifies the KYP activities to be carried out and designates those advising representatives as the individuals responsible for carrying out the specified KYP activities on behalf of the firm.
-All of the KYP activities that the individual portfolio managers carry out on behalf of the firm would have to be documented and the firm would have to have controls in place to ensure that the KYP process it has established is being followed, as the firm remains ultimately responsible and accountable pursuant to Part 11.
+All of the KYP activities that the individual portfolio managers carry out on behalf of the firm would have to have controls in place to ensure that the KYP process it has established is being followed, as the firm remains ultimately responsible and accountable pursuant to Part 11.